 The following sanctions may be imposed upon any student found to have violated the Code of Conduct.
-The Programs Manager is responsible for handling all matters related to the Code of Conduct.
+The Director of Student Services & Programs is responsible for handling all matters related to the Code of Conduct.
 At any time, the recommended consequence for an infraction may be increased or decreased due to the existence of aggravating or mitigating circumstances of the infraction, solely at the discretion of the program manager.